📘 User Guide

 Video player

-On desktop builds with VLC-Qt installed, you can open a local video file (training footage, virtual rides) to play alongside your workout.
-Use Settings → Video in the workout player to select a file.
+Desktop builds include a built-in video player (powered by Qt's QtMultimedia) so you can play a local video file (training footage, virtual rides) alongside your workout.
+Right-click the video area in the workout player to open a file or URL and to adjust the volume.

 Reconnection: If your BLE device disconnects mid-workout (e.g. low battery), Maximum Trainer automatically attempts to reconnect every 5 seconds, up to 3 times.
 A notification appears while reconnecting.
 The workout timer continues so you don't lose data — simply wait a moment and the connection will restore.